ibm-cloud-docs/discovery/getting-started-tool.md

 # Getting started with Discovery
 {: #getting-started}

 In this short tutorial, we introduce the {{site.data.keyword.discoveryshort}} tooling and go through the process of creating a private data collection and searching it.
+If you prefer to work in the API, see [Getting started with the API](/docs/discovery?topic=discovery-gs-api).
 {: shortdesc}

-If you prefer to work in the API, see [Getting started with the API](/docs/discovery?topic=discovery-gs-api).
+This documentation applies to Premium {{site.data.keyword.discoveryshort}} instances created before 16 July 2020 and to all Lite and Advanced plans.
+For more information about features in {{site.data.keyword.discoveryshort}} Premium instances created after that date, see [these docs](https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-getting-started).
-{: tip}
+{: important}

 ## Before you begin
 {: #before-you-begin-tool}